Inside all of us is the secret to happiness. When we discover where our true selves lie we can have healing and health.

 I have achieved moments in mediation where I have emptied my mind for long enough for revelations to come.
 That is when I really see the true purpose for my life, the secret of happiness as it applies to me.

 After years of practice with centering myself, and trying to be still, it still does not come easy for me.
-To make it easier, for me, I have developed my own style to find the secret to happiness through physical and intuitive movement.
+To make it easier, I have developed my own style to find the secret to happiness through physical and intuitive movement.

 The best way I can clear the cobwebs and external noise, clear the left-brain activities and be in the moment is with movement.
 Gentle stretches or Yoga postures or body rolling on Styrofoam rollers, or body balls, combined with deep, purifying breath.

 I have always done my own ‘movement therapy.’
 I am an independent individual who enjoys the process of self-discovery.
 The rhythm, the flow, and the focused, gentle body movements are what assist me in going inward.
 This is where I can leave my left-brain behind.

 I use my intuition to know where to move, to move into what I feel needs attention that day.
 Sometimes I work on my back, other times I feel the need to work on my legs or hips.
 (Most people hold tension and stored emotion in their skeletal muscles, especially the neck and shoulders, the back and the hips and knees).
 The practice of Yin Yoga is especially helpful for this.

 I have been doing this type of meditative, self-bodywork subconsciously for years.
 Only recently have I realized the amazing ability of the body to take you into a journey of self-discovery and healing.
 I believe this is what has kept me healthy my entire adult life, better than 60 years!
 It has been the secret to happiness and health for me!